Leah1977/Fishy_pair/TESTING.md

 ```

-Decided later to delete this section due to lack of knowledge on JS for difficulty levels.
+I decided later to delete this section due to a lack of knowledge on JS for difficulty levels.

 ### Glyphicon not appearing in button